NabinRai4017/EcommerceApp/README.md

 # EcommerceApp

 This is a project developed using React Native framework for demostration purpose only.
 It implements Redux architecture using Redux Toolkit and Hooks.
-This project uses TypeScript languages for learning purpose.
+This project uses TypeScript language for learning purpose.

 ### Redux